-You should not start aspirin therapy without first consulting your physician.
-The risks and benefits of aspirin therapy vary for each person.
+You should not take daily low-dose aspirin on your own without talking to your doctor.
+The risks and benefits vary for each person.

 Because aspirin thins the blood, it can cause several complications.
-Talk to your doctor if any of these situations apply to you.
-You should not take aspirin if you:
+Tell your doctor if any of these situations apply to you.
+You should not take daily low-dose aspirin without talking to a doctor if you:

 - Have an aspirin allergy or intolerance

 - Are at risk for gastrointestinal bleeding or hemorrhagic stroke

 - Are undergoing any simple medical or dental procedures

 There is a risk of stomach problems, including stomach bleeding, for people who take aspirin regularly.
 Alcohol use can increase these stomach risks.
 If you are told to take aspirin, ask your doctor if it is safe for you to drink alcohol in moderation.

 People with diabetes who do not have a history of heart attack or stroke may not need to take aspirin therapy, unless their health care providers specifically recommend it as part of the overall treatment plan.

 How does aspirin help prevent heart attack and stroke?

 Most heart attacks and strokes occur when the blood supply to a part of your heart muscle or brain is blocked.
 This usually starts with atherosclerosis, a process in which deposits of fatty substances, cholesterol, cellular waste products, calcium and other substances build up in the inner lining of an artery.
 This buildup is called plaque.